 Moon Jae-in’s credentials as a progressive reformer are strong.
-He is part of a distinct generation of South Korean centre-left and leftist politicians who were politically active during the democracy movement of the 1980s, commenced a political career during the 1990s, and entered positions of political influence during the 2000s.
-Moon, in particular, because of his close personal, professional, and political association with Roh Moo-Hyun, is viewed as representative of this generation and an inheritor of its tradition.
+He is part of a distinct generation of South Korean center-left and leftist politicians, who were politically active during the democracy movement of the 1980s, commenced a political career during the 1990s, and entered positions of political influence during the 2000s.
+Moon, in particular because of his close personal, professional, and political association with Roh Moo-Hyun, is viewed as representative of this generation and an inheritor of its tradition.

 South Korea already knows the challenges of working with Trump administration.
 If Trump proved anything in his first 100 days, it was the fact that he has no fixed policy position on Korean peninsula affairs.
 From his first mention of South Korea to his last, Trump’s position has been inconsistent.
 Trump indicated military action was imminent, but also floated the possibility of negotiations, one-on-one talks with Kim Jong-un, and a grand bargain.
 He stated an aircraft carrier battle group was heading to South Korea – but it went in the opposite direction.
 THAAD was deployed – then Trump stated South Korea should pay for it.
 This inconsistency can be partly blamed on Trump’s inexperience in government.

 South Korea fears becoming Trump’s low hanging fruit.
+Trump’s major foreign policy promises find easy targets in South Korea.
 Reassessing alliance commitments to NATO or Japan are more difficult than reassessing alliance commitments to South Korea.
-Renegotiating free trade agreements (FTAs) in which the US secures substantial benefit or requires multiple partners, such as NAFTA, is more difficult than renegotiating the Korea-United States (KORUS) FTA.
+Renegotiating FTAs in which the U.S. secures substantial benefit or requires multiple partners, such as NAFTA is more difficult than renegotiating the Korea - United States (KORUS) FTA.
 Taking on countries accused of currency manipulation, such as Germany, Japan or China is substantially more difficult than South Korea.
 Even if South Korea is not the initial target, it will be an easy option for Trump to rail against and show progress – an ideal patsy.